Conflicts of interest policy

 Montpensier Finance has subscribed to ISS Proxy Research Services, which provides research and voting recommendations, based on independent objective in-depth analysis of unit/shareholder resolutions.
-ISS Governance publications form part of the prevention of conflict of interest risk policy implemented by ISS Governance’s Conflict of Interest Policy.
+ISS Governance publications are framed by ISS Governance’s Conflict of Interest Policy.

 Operational procedures are ensured by the Operations Department in coordination with the UCITS/AIF custodian and ISS Governance.

 The Operations Department monitors votes at General Meetings via the ProxyExchange system provided by ISS Governance, an electronic voting platform summarizing the resolutions for the General Meetings of companies in which the UCITS/AIF hold positions.
 These positions are automatically fed by the custodian, CACEIS.

 2. Cases in which voting rights are exercised or not

 Portfolio managers exercise the voting rights held by the UCITS/AIF which they manage according to several complementary criteria, provided that they have received the necessary information in order to participate in the vote.

 As part of the implementation of the responsible investment principles, Montpensier requires fund managers to vote at General Meetings as often as possible provided that they have sufficient information at their disposal to participate, subject to technical impossibilities preventing them from participating in the vote.